 As Walter began to prattle on about Quidditch strategy and how much he wished James Potter would keel over and die, Lily automatically tuned him out.
-She had managed to convince everyone around her that she was paying attention to the game but in reality, she was only paying attention to one specific player.
-Her eyes were glued to the Gryffindor Captain as he zipped and zoomed around in the air and suddenly, she saw several black spots in her field of vision.
+She had managed to convince everyone around her that she was paying attention to the game but in reality, she was only paying attention to one specific player; her eyes were glued to the Gryffindor captain as he zipped and zoomed around in the air.
+Suddenly, she saw several black spots in her field of vision.
 Her heart began to race, causing her blood to fly through her veins.

 She felt dizzy.
 She felt light headed.
 She needed to sit down.

-But why did she care what James Potter did with his life?
-She was still an excellent Head Girl, a member of the Slug Club and recently, the companion of the handsome Ravenclaw Quidditch Captain.
-Without James Potter, she was excelling in everything.
+But why did she care what James did with his life?
+She was still an excellent Head Girl, a member of the Slug Club, and recently, the companion of the handsome Ravenclaw Quidditch captain.
+Without James, she was excelling in everything.
 She was perfect.

 And despite her resentment towards him, she felt completely drained, blank, and bare because of it.

 “And Patil grabs the snitch from right under Black’s nose!
 GRYFFINDOR WINS!
 AGAIN!”